 |John Charles Dundas, who perished on 28 November 1940 after shooting down Luftwaffe ace Helmut Wick.
 Dundas had 12 victories.|

 However, shortly after, Wick meets his own fate.
-It is believed to be at the hands of Flight Lieutenant Dundas (RAF No. 609 Squadron) off the Isle of Wight.
+It is believed to be at the hands of Flight Lieutenant Dundas (RAF No. 609 Squadron) near the Isle of Wight.
 Dundas probably never knows who he shot down, however, because minutes later he himself is killed in the same air battle.

 Wick is last seen baling out over the Channel and likely landed while still alive in the water.
-The winter weather is unforgiving, the sea is cold, and rescue can't happen enough.
+The winter weather is unforgiving, the sea is cold, and the rescue can't happen enough.
 In fact, Wick's body is never found.
 As happens more than once in the continuing battle, the downed airman's Luftwaffe colleagues circle above the downed pilot as long as they can.
 One, Hptm.
-Rudi Pflanz, stays so long that he has to crash land in France because he runs out of fuel.
+Rudi Pflanz stays so long that he has to crash land in France because he runs out of fuel.
 One of the crueler aspects of the Battle of Britain - and war in general, on both sides - is that so many men must watch their friends and colleagues die moments after they were alive, well and at the top of their game.

 Wick is a propaganda hero, and in one of those freaky coincidences is on the cover of that day's German propaganda publication, Berliner Illustrirte Zeitung (BIZ).
 He is standing beside Hermann Goering, whose wayward decisions have sabotaged the Luftwaffe effort and helped keep the RAF strong.